delvedor/Tyval/README.md

 # Tyval
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/) [![Build Status](https://travis-ci.org/delvedor/Tyval.svg?branch=master)](https://travis-ci.org/delvedor/Tyval)

 Tyval is an extensible type validator for JavaScript, highly inspired from [Joi](https://github.com/hapijs/joi), it provides a lot of [fast](https://github.com/delvedor/Tyval/tree/master/bench) and useful validation functions, with a self-descriptive name.
+The design of the API forces to write atomic test, in this way the result of a single test does not influence the others.

+If you want a structured object validator, with an excellent error management and an integrated parser use Joi, it's just amazing and is doing an amazing job.
+Tyval has only one purpose, validate small and focused variables in the fastest way possible.
+Tyval is synchronous and has not an error management, it always returns a boolean, *true* if all the validations has passed, *false* if at least one has failed.

 ## Install
 ```